namirialgroup/esp-docs/docs/integrations/getkey.md

 # Get Key

-This endpoint return a session key that should be used to start a authentication process with SPID or CIE.
+This endpoint return a session key that should be used to start a authentication process with SPID, CIE or EIDAS.
 The following http GET call must be made to start the authentication round.
 Since the call is protected, the ssl certificate provided during [Assessment](../configuration.md) must be used.